Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 In case you are coping with a wet basement, we have a professional who can figure out why that water is leaking in.

 The appropriate strategy to your wet basement could involve doing some waterproofing tasks in your basement, concentrating on the grading and landscaping around your property, or perhaps a mixture of the two.
-We might be able to fix your situation without needing to have access to your basement walls at all.
+They might be able to fix your situation without needing to have access to your basement walls at all.

 Slabjacking or Concrete Slab Lifting in Portland